sudheerj/javascript-interview-questions/README.md

 221. ### What is the purpose of switch-case

      The switch case statement in JavaScript is used for decision making purposes.
-In few cases, using the switch case statement is going to be more convenient than if-else statements.
+In a few cases, using the switch case statement is going to be more convenient than if-else statements.
 The syntax would be as below,

      ```javascript
      switch (expression)